-The digital output reset polarity jumper J32 has two pins spaced at 0.100".
-J32 is located near the center of the Data Acquisition Processor, approximately 2.5" above J15.
+The digital output reset polarity jumper J32 has three pins spaced at 0.100".
+J32 is located in the upper right section of the DAP, directly below J8.

 The digital output reset polarity jumper allows selection of the digital output polarity at power-on.
-If J32 is installed, all digital outputs will be reset to 0 at power-on.
-If J32 is removed, all digital outputs will be preset to 1 at power-on.
-All Data Acquisition Processors are shipped from the factory with J32 installed.
-The voltage of the analog outputs at reset may vary by up to 5 millivolts when J32 is removed.
+If J32 is installed on pins 1-2 (pin 1 is on the left), all digital outputs will be reset to 0 at power-on.
+If J32 is installed on pins 2-3, all digital outputs will be preset to 1 at power-on.
+All Data Acquisition Processors are shipped from the factory with J32 installed on pins 1-2.
+The voltage of the analog outputs at reset may vary by up to 5 millivolts when J32 is moved.